The Most Important Things to Know About Type 2 Diabetes

-- Genetics.
-People can be born with a predisposition to insulin resistance and impaired insulin production, and therefore type 2 diabetes.
-The condition is more likely to occur in those who have a family history of it, says Jane Reusch M.D., a professor of medicine, bioengineering, and biochemistry and the associate director of the Ludeman Family Center for Women’s Health Research at the University of Colorado, United States.
+Genetics: People can be born with a predisposition to insulin resistance and impaired insulin production, and therefore type 2 diabetes.
+The condition is more likely to occur in those who have a family history of it, says Jane Reusch M.D., a professor of medicine, bioengineering, and biochemistry and the associate director of the Ludeman Family Center for Women’s Health Research at the University of Colorado, in Aurora.

-- Weight.
-Obesity is linked to 30% to 53% of new type 2 diabetes cases every year.
-Having overweight or obesity can make it harder for glucose to get into cells—leading to insulin resistance.
+Obesity is linked to 30% to 53% of new type 2 diabetes cases every year in the U.S. Having overweight or obesity can make it harder for glucose to get into cells—leading to insulin resistance.
 A type of body fat known as visceral fat, which surrounds internal organs and causes inflammation throughout your body, also raises the risk of insulin resistance.

-- Inactivity.
-When you’re physically active, your body is more sensitive to insulin, meaning it moves glucose in the blood more efficiently.
+When you’re physically active, your body is more sensitive to insulin, meaning it moves glucose of the blood more efficiently.
 Also, having more muscle mass helps your cells take in more glucose for energy.
 Being inactive—defined as not doing anything physical during leisure time for the past month—means you’re missing out on those benefits, which raises your risk of insulin resistance.

-- Sex.
-Men are more likely to get type 2 diabetes than women.
+Men are more likely to get type 2 diabetes than women (14.6% of men in the U.S. have it while 9.1% of women do).
 This is likely because as men get older, they carry more fat in their bellies—typically visceral fat—which is a risk factor.

-- Race.
-The disparities that apply to socioeconomic status also apply to marginalised racial and ethnic communities.
+The disparities that apply to socioeconomic status also apply to marginalized racial and ethnic communities, including African Americans, Alaska Natives, American Indians, Asian Americans, Hispanics and Latinx, Native Hawaiians, and Pacific Islanders.
 The risk of type 2 diabetes is higher for these individuals due to factors like decreased access to healthcare and higher levels of stress.

 What are the symptoms of type 2 diabetes?

 Signs of type 2 diabetes often develop slowly.
-In fact, you can be living with type 2 diabetes for years and not even know it (a big reason why it’s undiagnosed in 23% of people with the disease).
+In fact, you can be living with T2D for years and not even know it (a big reason why it’s undiagnosed in 23% of people with the disease).
 When signs and symptoms are present, they may include: